valbercesar/pldotnet/docs/FAQ.md

 ## Q: How are arrays handled?

-Because PostgreSQL does not enforce dimensioning on its arrays, Npgsql uses a very generic, boxed version of arrays in its API.
+Because PostgreSQL does not enforce dimensioning on its arrays, NPGSQL uses a very generic, boxed version of arrays in its API.
 You can read more about it here: https://www.npgsql.org/efcore/mapping/array.html.

-pl/dotnet currently supports the Npgsql mapping.
+pl/dotnet currently supports the NPGSQL mapping.

 ## Q: What is the performance problem with arrays?

-Because arrays are boxed, and because you don't know the dimensionality of an array, they are more like trees than arrays, and navigating them is tedious and slow.
+Because arrays are boxed, and because you don't know the dimensionality of an array, they behave more like trees than arrays, and navigating them is tedious and slow.

-We have ideas for how this can be improved in future versions, but for now we handle arrays exactly the same way that Npgsql does.
+We have ideas for how this can be improved in future versions, but for now we handle arrays exactly the same way that NPGSQL does.

 ## Q: Can I load my code from a DLL?